nimbix/jarvice-helm/README.md

 ### Set up database backups

 It is recommended that JARVICE database backups be regularly scheduled.
-The `jarvice-db-backup` shell script included in the `scripts` directory of this helm chart can be used to backup the JARVICE database.
+The `jarvice-db-dump` shell script included in the `scripts` directory of this helm chart can be used to backup the JARVICE database.
-Simply execute `./scripts/jarvice-db-backup --help` to see it's usage.
+Simply execute `./scripts/jarvice-db-dump --help` to see it's usage.

 #### Restoring the database from backup